mdmtk/docs/edge/source/guide/csp/mx.md

 Description:

->This is the version of the MX Feature Type that is returned when a Request XML document that contains a parm-query for "MX" is received.
+>This value returned for this parm is the version number of the MX CSP, which implements the MX Feature Type.
+As noted earlier, this parm does not tell you what version of the MXMF is present on a device.
+This parm is present in the Result XML when the Request XML contains a parm-query for this parm.

 ###MXMF Version
 Parm name: MXMFVersion

 Description:

->This is the version of MXMF that is returned when a Request XML document that contains a top-level characteristic query for "MX" is received.
+>This value returned for this parm is the version number of the MXMF, which is the main processing point for all XML Requests.
+As noted earlier, this parm tells you what version of the MXMF is present on a device.
+This parm is present in the Result XML when the Request XML contains top-level characteristic-query for the MX Feature Type.

 ## Queries
 ###MX Feature Type Version Query